lunarc/cpp_course/docs/docs/input_output.md

 # Input and output

-On important aspect in programming is the ability to read and write from standard input/output and from to files in different ways.
-In C++ the main way of reading and writing data is using the streams classes in the **iostreams** library.
-Using streams data can be read and written using special operators to files.
+One important aspect of programming is the ability to read and write from standard input/output and from files in different ways.
+In C++ the main way of reading and writing data is using the stream classes in the C++ input/output library.
+Using streams, data can be read and written using special operators to files.
 It is also possible to read and write to stream in memory.

-To use streams in C++ the include for the iostreams library has to be added as shown below:
+The stream classes are defined in the **iostreams** header which is included with the following code:

 ```cpp
 #include <iostreams>
 ```

-The classes in the **iostreams** library are contained in the **std::** namespace, so if we want to use them directly they have to be prefixed with **std::**.
+The classes in **iostreams** are defined in the **std::** namespace, so if we want to use them directly they have to be prefixed with **std::**.
 For the examples in this chapter we will avoid this by adding the following statement in before use:

 ```cpp
 using namespace std;
 ```

+!!! note

-This is not recommended for larger projects, as it can bring in unnecessary namespaces in the code.
-This is escpecially important in header files.
+    Adding this statement is not recommended for larger projects, as it can bring in unnecessary namespaces in the code.
+This is especially important in header files.

 ## Reading and writing to the console

 There are 3 built-in stream objects available for reading and writing to standard input - **cin**, standard output - **cout** and standard error - **cerr**.
 We have already used these objects in the previous sections without going into the details of how these work.

 Writing to a stream is accomplished using the **<<** operator followed by the variable, scalable or string that you want to write.
-Writing is done continously on a single line until a special object, **endl**, is passed to the stream.
+Writing is done continuously on a single line until a special object, **endl**, is passed to the stream.
 In the following example 3 variables are written to 2 lines of output:

 ```cpp
 #include <iostream>